-Cable and satellite complicated the picture a bit over time, since some large cable providers also eventually owned TV channels (think Time Warner and CNN).
+Cable and satellite complicated the picture a bit over time since some large cable providers also eventually owned TV channels (think Time Warner and CNN).
 Theoretically, they could have refused to distribute competitive services – but in most cases, laws or rules like “must-carry,” plus the fear of legal challenges and the allure of compensation, meant that access to programming was still nearly-universal.

 A mere two years later, and the situation has changed radically.
 The election of President Trump has resulted in a change of the board members of the FCC.
 Less than a month ago, the new board revoked the net neutrality rule, and indicated it would not support the concept moving forward.
-We now face a brave new world where Internet express lanes are created, and the big telecoms have the power to deliver their own content swiftly and perfectly – and the power to either shift competitors to the slow lane or charge them an exorbitant amount of money for faster connection speeds.
+We now face a brave new world where ISPs create Internet express lanes, and the big telecoms have the power to deliver their own content swiftly and perfectly – and the power to either shift competitors to the slow lane or charge them an exorbitant amount of money for faster connection speeds.

-Apparently, the only forces that might prevent large telecoms from abusing their new power will be threats of monopoly or anti-competitive lawsuits, or the overburdened and Internet-inexperienced Federal Trade Commission, which will take over oversight of broadband services from the FCC if current proposals are adopted.
+The only forces that might prevent large telecoms from abusing their new power will be threats of monopoly or anti-competitive lawsuits, or the overburdened and Internet-inexperienced Federal Trade Commission, which will take over oversight of broadband services from the FCC if current proposals are adopted.
 Even scarier: the FTC won’t have the power to make rules governing net access.
 It will only be able to act on specific complaints it receives about an ISP.